 ID100 Becoming a Lifelong Learner (1 credit)

-One of the following electives that fulfill Arcadia’s Undergraduate Curriculum
+Elective that fulfill Arcadia’s Undergraduate Curriculum (4 credits)

 *Times may vary slightly depending on program staff and student needs.

 All students participating in the summer program (regardless of summer required or recommended status), must successfully complete the program in order to continue in the fall semester.
 Successful completion includes: